 This is an easy way of comparing medications, surgical interventions, therapies, and experimental results in any area.
 It’s straightforward.
 It seems to make sense.
 But it’s wrong.

 A difference in significance doesn’t make a significant difference.
 One reason is the arbitrary nature of the p<0.05 cut-off.
 We could get two very similar results, with p=0.049 and p=0.051, and mistakenly say they’re clearly different from each other simply because they fall on opposite sides of the cut-off.
 The second reason is that p-values are not measures of effect size, so similar p-values do not mean similar effects.
 Two results with identical statistical significance can nonetheless contradict each other.
 The relation between p-values, practical significance, and the effect size has a long and controversial history.
-A good read about it is the
+A good read about it is the statement recently released by the American Statistical Association on p-values and significance.
+Last but not least at all, results of data analysis must go through an interpretation process: no statistician, mathematician, or even worse software, can produce meaningful result alone.

 This blog post focused on some common mistakes about statistical inference.
 But you will see how data analysis can be wrong, or deliberately lie, in many different ways.
 There are two kinds of statistics, the kind you look up and the kind you make up (Archie Goodwin, in Rex Stout’s Nero Wolfe novel Death of a Doxy).